tyler43636/imager/readme.md

 ### Filters
 Imager's filtering chains are a powerful feature that allow you to orchestrate arbitrary combinations of manipulations when retrieving images.
 When processing a chain, Imager does the following for each filter in the chain:

- * Attempts to instantiate the indicated class which must implement `TippingCanoe\Imager\Processing\Filter`
+ * Attempts to instantiate the indicated class which must implement `Atrauzzi\Imager\Processing\Filter`
  * If the filter's configuration was an array, each key in the second index will be called as setter methods on the subclass
  * Calls the method `process` on the subclass passing in the original image and the database entry for the image